crazoter/My-Docs/docs/manga_reviews.md

 ## Tidbits

 Some manga are kinda unforgettable, and then some have this recurring joke or outstanding thing (good ones have multiple) that makes you immediately know what manga you're talking about when you mention it.
 I generally include the tidbit that most reminds me of the manga if I like it but can't remember what it's about.
 This may contain spoilers for the manga, so readers beware.
+The exception to this is when a manga is so good that you just won't forget about it, or so lack-lustre there's nothing worth bringing up.

 ## Full list of reviews